prettymuchbryce/rugburn/README.md

 recommended in order to avoid IP bans, improve performance, and in order to preserve the backwards compatability of selectors.

-Caching also means you can check your scrapers and your database into github like any other software project.
-It means your configuration and transforms will remain deterministic and the history of them will be retained.
+Caching also means you can check your configuration alongside your database into version control.
+This means your configuration and transforms will remain deterministic and the history of them will be retained.

 Caching is optional in the case where it is not desired, or not infeasible due to a larger dataset.